lampapps/paintballreview/_posts/2018-12-07-first-strike-hero-guerilla-hpa-tank.md

 image: noimage.png
 desc: A Review of the First Strike Hero Guerrilla HPA Tank
 ---
 First Strike Hero Guerrillas HPA Tank has to be the best bottle on the market, however the regulator sucks.
-The bottle is super light and they make them fatter then other tanks so you can have a larger size tank without the gun having to be further away from your shoulder.
+The bottle is super light and they make them fatter then other tanks so you can have a larger size tank without the gun having to be further away from your face.

+For all other tanks a good size for most people is a 45/45 but for the first strike tanks a good size is a 77/45

 The regulator is unreliable.
-I recommend that you replace all the O-rings and tighen all the bust disk.
-Or just buy a different regulator and put it on the the bottle.
+I recommend that you replace a few O-rings and tighen all the bust disk.

 ##### What we like